droglenc/NCMTH207/modules/ce/SLRFoundations_CE1.md

 1. Interpret the r<sup>2</sup> value (with a complete sentence).
 1. Predict the proportion of males for 1990.
 Show your answer using your calculator and a function in R.
 1. Predict the proportion of males for 2020.
 Comment on the validity of the prediction (with an explanation for your thoughts).
 1. Calculate the residual for 1980.
-Physically interpret or explain what this values means.
+Physically interpret or explain what this value means.
 1. Construct a graphic the demonstrates the linear model fit.

 &nbsp;